President's Statement on Equal Opportunity and Non-Discrimination

 In addition to civil and criminal penalties, violators will be subject to the University's disciplinary proceedings:

-- Student Conduct Code (https://dsst.fsu.edu/): A student found to be in violation of provision (5)(c)1 is subject to the sanctions defined in Section (9).
-Examples of sanctions that may be imposed for violations of the Student Conduct Code include reprimand, service hours, probation, suspension, and dismissal.
+- Student Conduct Code A student found to be in violation of provision is subject to the outcomes defined in Section G. Examples of outcomes that may be imposed for violations of the Student Conduct Code include reprimand, educational outcomes, restitution, probation, suspension, and dismissal.

 General Bulletin Statement of Purpose and Notice